 5. Constant vs. Variable Bitrate

-Part of the hierarchy in the export settings with H.265 (or 4) is the option to choose between constant or variable bitrates.
+Part of the hierarchy in the export settings with H.265 (or 4) is the option to choose between constant and variable bitrates.
 Constant is, as you’d think, a standard bitrate across the whole film.
 Variable bitrate lets you set target and maximum bitrates, which means Premiere will aim for a certain amount of data throughout your video.